nelly-lam/Virus-Game/README.md

 How to launch the game :
-After downloading it , open the folder on Eclipse or Intellij and press the play button.
+After downloading it , open the folder on Eclipse or Intellij.
+Then you'll maybe need to add a java fx library.
+After that, if everyone is ok, press the play button.